deepshard/trufflesdk/README.md

 # Truffle SDK - Launch Day Preview
-An early preview, and home for feedback, for the soon to be released SDK for the Truffle!
+An early preview, and home for feedback, for the soon to be released SDK for the Truffle^1!
 This README and example app offer a taste of what creating agentic applications is like.
 We intend to let the voice of the community drive post-launch development